-Do not overdo it.
+Don’t overdo it.
 The goal of the font is not to excessively dazzle the reader.
-Ultimately, you want a font that helps explain the content of the infographic in a subtle way and not one that becomes the subject itself.
+Ultimately, you want a font that helps explain the content of the infographic subtly and not one that becomes the subject itself.
 Infographic fonts should maintain a healthy balance between providing emphasis and remaining somewhat understated.

 Choosing the right infographic icons can make the difference between a verbose and winding visual, and an engaging and impactful one.
 Icons are sometimes taken for granted but can actually come in handy when packing plenty of information in small spaces.
 A single icon can replace a paragraph of explanations.

-There are a number of helpful tips that come in handy when choosing the infographic icons to use.
+Some helpful tips come in handy when choosing the infographic icons to use.
 Look for items that can be replaced with an icon.
 Is your infographic about different types of fruits?
 Replace each fruit name with its respective icon.
 Want to show a certain type of activity such as running or walking?
 There are icons for that too.

-Correct icon use is distinct by the ability of the graphic designer needing little to no words to explain what the object represents.
+Correct icon use is distinct by the ability of the graphic designer to need little to no words to explain what the object represents.
 There is a wide range of infographic icons one can choose from that cover nearly any subject.